gkwa/manyeast/solid-principles/solid-principles.md

 3. Are there any areas where information hiding could be improved?

 Based on your analysis, provide suggestions for improving the code.
 Then, rewrite the code snippet to better follow SOLID principles and improve information hiding.

+## Keep line count per file small

+Our development standards mandate that individual code files strive to remain under 150 lines, while recognizing that justified outliers may occasionally be warranted.

+This principle requires the systematic decomposition of extensive logic into multiple discrete files rather than permitting the accumulation of excessive lines within singular documents.

+By maintaining this disciplined approach to file organization, we promote sound information hiding practices, ensuring that complex implementation details are appropriately abstracted and encapsulated within focused, comprehensible modules.